 - Specifiy your course choices.
 To apply for the UCO's BSc (Hons) Nutrition course you will need to provide our institution and course code as follows: Institution code: B87, Course code: B400

 - You can apply for more than one course.
-The UCAS application fee for courses starting in 2021 is £20 if you’re applying to just one course, or £26 for multiple courses, and for late applications sent after 30 June.
+The UCAS application fee for courses starting in 2022 is £22 if you’re applying to just one course, or £26.50 for multiple courses.

 - Submit your application.